Treaty of Moultrie Creek: Background

+Treaty

 The reservation ran down the middle of the Florida peninsula from just north of present-day Ocala to a line even with the southern end of Tampa Bay.
-The boundaries were well inland from both coasts, to prevent contact with traders from Cuba and the Bahamas.
-Neamathla and five other chiefs, however, were allowed to keep their villages along the Apalachicola River.
+The boundaries were well inland from both coasts, to prevent contact with Spanish and British traders from Cuba and the Bahamas.
+Neamathla and five other chiefs (of the Apalachicola band), however, were allowed to keep their villages along the Apalachicola River.

 Under the Treaty of Moultrie Creek, the United States government was obligated to protect the Seminoles as long as they remained peaceful and law-abiding.
-The government was supposed to distribute farm implements, cattle and hogs to the Seminoles, compensate them for travel and losses involved in relocating to the reservation, and provide rations for a year, until the Seminoles could plant and harvest new crops.
-The government was also supposed to pay the tribe US$5,000 a year for twenty years, and provide an interpreter, a school and a blacksmith for the same twenty years.
+The government was supposed to distribute $6000 worth of farm implements, cattle and hogs to the Seminoles, compensate them for travel and losses involved in relocating to the reservation, and provide rations for a year, until the Seminoles could plant and harvest new crops.
+The government was also supposed to pay the tribe $5,000 a year for twenty years, and provide an interpreter, a school and a blacksmith for the same twenty years.
+No white person was allowed to settle, farm, or hunt the reservation land as well.
 In turn, the Seminoles had to allow roads to be built across the reservation and had to apprehend any runaway slaves or other fugitives and return them to United States jurisdiction.